xtanaa001/Xiaoqi-Homepage/content/_index.md

 Lately, Xiaoqi's research focuses primarily on online optimization and mechanism design, with particular emphasis on exploring the interplay between algorithms, incentives (for modeling strategic behaviors), and data for online decision-making in large-scale dynamical, multi-agent systems.

 >
-For more details about Xiaoqi's research, or if you are interested in working with him as an undergraduate, graduate, or postdoc, see his research website - [**SODALab @ UofA**](https://sodalab.ca).
+For more details about Xiaoqi's research, or if you are interested in working with him as an undergraduate, graduate, or postdoc, see his research website - [**SODALab@UofA**](https://sodalab.ca).

 <!-- <mark>**`Openings`**</mark>: The [SODA Lab @ UofA](https://sodalab.ca) is currently seeking a Postdoctoral Research Fellow for a range of (algorithms + systems)-related research projects on: i) online / stochastic optimization, ii) mechanism / market design, and iii) dynamical / multi-agent systems.
 Experience in power systems, electricity markets, and network economics is a plus but not required.
 Interested candidates should email their CV + one representative publication to Dr. [Xiaoqi Tan](https://xiaoqitan.org) ($ \textsf{xiaoqi.tan@ualberta.ca} $). -->